 Other School Options

-Temple University is 2.1 miles from the downtown Philadelphia area and has numerous CPR certifications to pick from.
+Temple University is 2.1 miles from the downtown Philadelphia area and a CPR course.
 Bucks County Community College is more than 34.1 miles away from Philadelphia and has four different CPR classes available.